Collections

 Down the Salmon River

-A young woman from the coast of central Maine, Annie Crie Graves joined the restless current of westward migration in the closing years of the nineteenth century, arriving in the booming mining city of Butte, Montana as a single schoolteacher.
+A young woman from the coast of central Maine, Annie Crie Graves joined the restless current of westward migration in the closing decades of the nineteenth century, arriving in the booming mining city of Butte, Montana.

 Long Crossings

-It was there he met and married the schoolteacher, Annie Crie Graves, but Jimmy was a wanderer, his life shaped by uncertainty, ambition, and risk—and by choices that would carry him far from where he began.
+It was there he met and married a restauranteur named Annie Crie Graves.
+Jimmy was a wanderer, his life shaped by ambition, risk and choices that would carry him far from where he began.

 From Keel to Furrow